WIMP Meets ALP: Coherent Freeze-Out of Dark Matter: Coherent Freeze-Out Dynamics in the Strong First-Order Phase Transition Region

 At $x>\xcfotilde$, the ALP rolls back to the origin with a matter-like equation of state (one can check that $m_\phi>H$ is always satisfied at $\xcfotilde$ for the parameter space of interest).
 Averaging over a period, it gives

 Therefore, the boost factor at $x > \xcfotilde$ scales as

-where the approximation holds if $\xcfotilde \gg 1$.
-We see from (\ref{eq:boostfactor}) that after $\xcfotilde$, the effective mass of the WIMP tends to its bare mass rapidly as $\gamma \to 1$, which triggers the freeze-out.
-Substituting (\ref{eq:boostfactor}) into the Boltzmann equation (\ref{eq:BoltzmannY}) determines the freeze-out temperature $\xcfo$.
+where the approximation in the last step holds for $1\ll \xcfotilde < x < \xcfo$.
+We see from (\ref{eq:boostfactor}) that after $\xcfotilde$, the effective mass of the WIMP tends to its bare mass rapidly as $\gamma \to 1$, which triggers the coherent freeze-out.
+Substituting (\ref{eq:boostfactor}) into the Boltzmann equation (\ref{eq:BoltzmannY}) determines the coherent freeze-out temperature $\xcfo$.
 The numerical solution of (\ref{eq:BoltzmannY}) is shown in Fig.~\ref{fig:abundance}.
 In the following, we show how to calculate $\xcfo $ and the final yield analytically.

 Our approximate analytical method is inspired by the method in \cite{Kolb:1990vq} that applies to the standard freeze-out case.
 Before freeze-out ($x < \xcfo$), the yield can track closely with the equilibrium value, $Y_\chi \approx Y_{\chi,{\rm eq}}$, so (\ref{eq:BoltzmannY}) becomes